-Sibley Wind provided that work to date on the project has included excavation for the substation and operation and maintenance facility, roads to approximately 40 percent of the wind turbine sites and beginning of the electrical grid update for the interconnection of the facility.
+Sibley Wind provided comment which indicated that work to date on the project had included excavation for the substation and operation and maintenance facility, roads to approximately 40 percent of the wind turbine sites and beginning of the electrical grid update for the interconnection of the facility.
 Sibley Wind indicated that the work conducted was permanent and not temporary in nature as alleged.
-Further, Sibley Wind noted that adverse weather conditions slowed progress during the winter of 2013 and spring of 2014, and further, the additional, voluntary study of potential avian risks was conducted in the spring and fall of 2014 which affected the project schedule and funding.
+Further, Sibley Wind noted that adverse weather conditions slowed progress during the winter of 2013 and spring of 2014.
+Sibley Wind noted it conducted an additional and voluntary study of potential avian risks in the spring and fall of 2014 which affected the project schedule and funding.

-Sibley Wind provided an updated project schedule indicating that the project would be commercially operational by the end of 2015 in order to meet the expiration of the federal investment tax credit (ITC).
+Sibley Wind provided an updated project schedule.
+Sibley Wind noted that the project would be commercially operational by the end of 2015 in order to meet the expiration of the federal investment tax credit (ITC).